When someone mentions tablets, there's a good chance you think of the iPad.

 Yes and no.

-Yes... even if you buy a model with LTE support, you'll still need a tablet or data-only plan to use the feature.
+Yes... even if you buy a model with LTE or 5G support, you'll still need a tablet or data-only plan to use the feature.

 Fortunately, most of these plans are cheaper than the monthly plans you use on your phone.
 However, some providers will require you to have a mobile phone plan alongside your tablet or data-only plan before you can access the cheaper tablet data rates.